Gelman Family Law Lawyers

 As much as possible, a father should try to avoid these common mistakes:

-• Moving out of the home where the children live
+• Moving out of the home where the children live before obtaining legal advice

-Important Legal Terms about Father’s Rights
+Important Legal Terms Pertaining to Father’s Rights

 Legal Term Definition